pulpgrinder/passiflora/README.md

 ### Config

-The file `src/config` controls the program name, bundle identifier, permissions (e.g., whether the app is allowed to use the camera), orientation, and so on.
+The file `src/config` controls the program name, bundle identifier, permissions (e.g., whether the app is allowed to use the camera), allowed screen orientations, and so on.
 See **[CONFIG.md](CONFIG.md)** for details.

 ### Icons